ultral/ultral.github.io/it/aac-en.md

 * **Right vertical axis** - SLOC for Ansible roles(*blue line*).
 * **Left vertical axis** - the number of tested/linted roles/playbooks.
 * *Blue line* - Source Lines Of Code in YAML files.
-* *Red filler* - the amount of tested roles/playbooks.
+* *Red filler* - the number of tested roles/playbooks.
 * *Magenta line* - the number of engineers.

 With age, the velocity of changing infrastructure might go down.
 It is totally ok.
 From my point of view, there is a correlation between the number of agreements & SLOC of your IaC.
-I'm not 100% sure that it's the best way to visualize agreements but it looks like there are some remarks:
+I'm not 100% sure that it's the best way to visualize agreements, but it looks like there are some remarks:

 * The amount of code is constantly growing.
 * The amount of tests is exponentially growing.